-The following are the security rules for initialization and operation of the CM in a FIPS 140 compliant manner.
+The following are the security rules for initialization and operation of the CM in a FIPS 140-2 compliant manner.
 Reference the appropriate sections of this document for details.

 - 1. Users: At installation and periodically examine the physical security mechanisms for tamper evidence. - 2.
 COs and Users: At installation, set all operator PINs applicable for the FIPS mode to private values of at least 4 bytes length: - TCG Security: Drive Owner, EraseMaster and BandMasters - 3.
-Drive Owner: At installation, disable the "Makers" authority (defined in TCG Core Specification [refer to Section1.3, item 5]). - 4.
-At installation, the value of LockOnReset (defined in TCG Core Specification [refer to Section1.3, item 5]) for FW Download must be set to "Power Cycle" and it must not be modified. - 5.
-After secure initialization is complete, do a power-on reset to clear authentications established during initialization.
+Drive Owner: At installation, disable the "Makers" authority - 4.
+At installation, the value of LockOnReset for FW Download must be set to "Power Cycle" and it must not be modified. - 5.
+At installation, the value of PortLocked for FW Download must be set to "TRUE".